elastic/eui/README.md

 ### What is the Elastic UI Framework?

 The Elastic UI Framework (EUI) is a design library in use at Elastic to build React applications that need to share our branding and aesthetics.
-It distributes UI React components and static assets for use in building web layouts.
-Alongside the React components is a SASS/CSS layer that can be used independently on its own.
+It distributes typed UI React components and static assets for use in building web layouts.
+Alongside the React components, we ship theme & style utilities that can be used independently on their own.

 The primary goal of this library is to provide reusable UI components that can be used throughout Elastic's web products.
 As React components, they remove CSS from the process of building UIs.
 As a single source of truth, the framework allows our designers to make changes to our aesthetic directly in the code.
 And unit test coverage for the UI components allows us to deliver a stable "API for user interfaces".